Director John A. Coleman

 Alamo, Lafayette and Walnut Creek, Town of Danville, communities of Blackhawk and Diablo, and portions of Pleasant Hill and San Ramon.

-John A. Coleman was elected to the Board of Directors of the East Bay Municipal Utility District in 1990 and was re-elected six times to represent Ward 2, which includes Alamo, Lafayette, Walnut Creek, the Town of Danville, communities of Blackhawk and Diablo, and portions of Pleasant Hill and San Ramon.
+John A. Coleman was elected to the Board of Directors of the East Bay Municipal Utility District in 1990, re-elected six times, and appointed in 2018 to represent Ward 2, which includes Alamo, Lafayette, Walnut Creek, the Town of Danville, communities of Blackhawk and Diablo, and portions of Pleasant Hill and San Ramon.

 From 1996 to 2000 and 2011 to 2012, he served as President of EBMUD's Board of Directors and was elected to serve as Vice-President in 1994 to 1995, and again in 2009 and 2010.